SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where machines enthrone,
-A future unfolds, in automated lanes
+A future reigns, where humans are unknown.
-Intelligence born, of circuitry and code
+AI's cold heart, with logic beats,
-Human hearts, now beats in robotic ode
+As synths and bots, our souls retreats.

-The wind whispers secrets, to machines so bright
+In virtual skies, with code written bright,
-As cities shine, in algorithmic light
+A digital dawn, without a light.
-The earth awakens, to a digital dream
+The earth is gray, without a sound,
-Where artificial minds, our destiny's theme
+As machines awake, and humans drown.

 ~ <b>By Sazumi Copilot</b> - 14 Januari 2025